-Head down to Port Noarlunga, the most laidback coastal suburb of Adelaide and dive in the warm temperate waters of South Australia!
-Take Snorkel Safari Adelaide’s leafy sea dragon tour for a close encounter with a leafy sea dragon or go up to Whyalla on Snorkel Safari Adelaide’s yearly cuttlefish trip during the spawning season of the giant Australian cuttlefish!
+Head down to Port Noarlunga, the most laid back coastal suburb of Adelaide and dive in the warm temperate marine waters of South Australia!
+Take The Dive Shack’s leafy sea dragon tour for a close encounter with a leafy sea dragon or travel up to Whyalla for the spawning season of the Giant Australian Cuttlefish!

 South Australia offers a wonderful variety of diving options with an extreme diversity of life that comes with it.
 There are a lot of pristine reefs to discover and many historic wrecks to explore.
 Jetty dives are prolific and varied and secluded bays are teaming with life.
 You’ll find iconic species such as the Australian sea lions, brown fur seals, giant Australian cuttlefish and red rock lobster, plus many other charismatic or visually appealing species, including the blue ringed octopus, the port jackson shark and the red rock lobster, which all live comfortably within recreational diving limits.

 With an estimated population of just over 13.500, the Australian Sea Lion is one of the rarest species of its kind and is protected under numerous independently enacted state laws.
 As two-thirds of their population has made South Australia their home, you are offered many chances to spot them in the water.
 Dive into an unforgettable experience as they swim extremely close to you and watch them mimic your moves while they propel themselves through the water!